OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 ## Install and use the debugger

+These instructions assume you have experience using the command line, understand basic JavaScript, and have created an Office Add-in project before using the Yo Office generator.
+If you haven't done this before, consider visiting one of our tutorials, like this [Excel Office Add-in tutorial](../tutorials/excel-tutorial.md).

-1. Create a project using the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).
+1. If you want to create a project to experiement with debugging in Visual Studio Code, use the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).
 You can use any one of our quick start guides, such as the [Outlook add-in quickstart](../quickstarts/outlook-quickstart.md), in order to do this.
+If you want to debug an existing project, skip to the next step.

+1. Open your project in VS Code.
+Within VS Code, select **Ctrl+Shift+X** to open the Extensions bar.
+Search for the "Microsoft Office Add-in Debugger" extension and install it.

    > [!TIP]
    > If you aren't using a Yeoman generator based add-in, you may be prompted to adjust a registry key.
 While in the root folder of your project, run the following in the command line.